Kashifakam786/Captcha-using-java-cloudclause/README.md

 - **GitHub: https://github.com/Kashifakam786**

 ## Acknowledgements
-- **I would like to offer our special thanks to the CodeClause organizations to giving me this project.**
+- **I would like to offer our special thanks to the CodeClause organizations for giving me this project.**